abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Given any two elements in which one is bigger than the other (e.g. **A ≤ B**), the join is the bigger element (in this case **B**).

-In a totally ordered set, the *join* of any subset of elements is just their the *maximum* element.
+In a totally ordered set, the *join* of any subset of elements is just their the *greatest* element.

-Like with the maximum element, if two elements have several upper bounds that are equally big, then none of them is a *join* (a join must be unique).
+Like with the greatest element, if two elements have several upper bounds that are equally big, then none of them is a *join* (a join must be unique).

 ![A non-join diagram](non_join.svg)